jjacobson01/Project-1/README.txt

   1. Why is it necessary to implement a change directory 'cd' command in the shell?
 Could it be implemented by an external program instead?
+         Change directory is a command used to maneuver between your directories in your shell.
+         Other programs have a built in version of cd, but cd itself can't be an seperate program because when the system call, fork(), was created it caused the only working cd program to no longer function properly.

   2. Explain how our sample shell implements the change directory command.
+         This shell checks and compares the  two arguments/strings to see if they are the same/different.
+         One of the if statements compares the first string/argument with the string 'cd'.
+         If successful it will change directories.

   3. What would happen if this program did not use the fork function, but just used execv directly?
 (Try it!)

      Try temporarily changing the code 'pid_from_fork = fork();' to 'pid_from_fork = 0;'
+         It looks like if fork wasn't used it would swap the current program in the process with a new program.

-  4. Explain what the return value of fork() means and how this program uses it.
+  4. Explain what the return value of fork() means and how this program uses it. the system call, fork(), returns 3 values, a negative value, positive value, or 0.
+         If it's a negative value then creating the child process failed. if it's a positive value then a child process was created and returned the PID of the new child process to the parent process.
+         If it returns a 0 then it is instead returned to the child process.

   5. What would happen if fork() were called prior to chdir(), and chdir() invoked within the forked child process?
 (Try it!)